Skip to main content Buy your ski passes now

 huez village in the distance

-Huez Village: A traditional Alpine town
+Huez village: traditional Alpine feel

 Who should stay in Huez?

-People searching for a quieter holiday away from the après-ski that you'll find in Alpe d'Huez.
-There are a couple of hotels and bars here and the town is linked to the main resort by the Televillage gondola, which arrives just below the tourist office, in the Vieil Alpe quarter.
+There are a couple of hotels and bars here and the town is linked to the main resort by the Télévillage gondola, which arrives just below the tourist office, in the Vieil Alpe quarter.

 Vaujany

-Vaujany: An idyllic spot
+Vaujany: an idyllic spot

-A pretty Alpine village, Vaujany lies at the bottom of a valley behind Alpe d'Huez, at an altitude of 1,250m.
 Part of the Oz-Vaujany ski area, it's also linked to the Grande Domaine by the Vaujany-Alpette cable car, suitably nicknamed ‘James Bond Gondola car’.

 Who should stay in Vaujany?

-Those looking for a charming Alpine base with easy access to the slopes.
 Vaujany hosts a choice of cosy chalets, a handful of hotels and some attractive apartments.
 All lie within a short distance of the village's facilities and lifts due to the resort's small size.
-Vaujany also has a few good restaurants and a few bars offering some après-ski action.

 Oz en Oisans

-Oz en Oisans: A modern purpose-built resort
+Oz en Oisans: modern purpose-built resort

 Set in the same valley as Vaujany, albeit a bit further up the mountain at 1,350m, Oz en Oisans is a small, purpose-built resort with great lift access.